gdsge/gdsge.github.io/source/example/rbc/rbc.rst

 =====================

 Now you understand the basic usage of the toolbox.
-You can proceed to a real example Heaton and Lucas (1996) in the toolbox paper.
+You can proceed to :ref:`an extension with investment irreversibility <A RBC Model with Irreversible Investment>` that requires a global method, or to a real example :ref:`Heaton and Lucas (1996) <Heaton and Lucas (1996): Incomplete Markets with Portfolio Choices>` in the toolbox paper.

 Or you can proceed to :ref:`Toolbox API`.